NansPellicari/UE4-TimelineSystem/Docs/Api.md

 `public inline virtual void `[`Pause`](#classUNRealLifeTimelineManager_1ac2ec8f296c32a540bd6f91f3ea5f69f3)`()` | This do nothing.
 Excepts in our deepest dreams, we can't altered time in real life!!
 `public inline virtual void `[`Play`](#classUNRealLifeTimelineManager_1a1a53b520ad6595e1314f044e6e59bc7d)`()` | This do nothing.
 Excepts in our deepest dreams, we can't altered time in real life!!
 `public inline virtual void `[`Stop`](#classUNRealLifeTimelineManager_1acc4a988642b5ab6fa912706710eac2c3)`()` | This do nothing.
 Excepts in our deepest dreams, we can't altered time in real life!!
-`public virtual void `[`Init`](#classUNRealLifeTimelineManager_1a8408abf299f82de536717ac1e4018125)`(FName _Label)` | This just init State to "Play" and time variables.
+`public virtual void `[`Init`](#classUNRealLifeTimelineManager_1a85eb6e42817fc2d3b4d4aaeab745f7f8)`(float _TickInterval,FName _Label)` | This just init State to "Play" and time variables.
 The embeded timeline is created as subobject in the ctor.
 So this just gives the Label to the timeline.
 `public inline virtual bool `[`IsTickableWhenPaused`](#classUNRealLifeTimelineManager_1ad7abddd3e05fd402eecd58210b17b1c1)`() const` | Always returns true 'cause it can be paused or stopped
 `public virtual bool `[`IsTickable`](#classUNRealLifeTimelineManager_1aed1bad81ebfc134232dfc15757deae65)`() const` | Always returns true 'cause it can be paused or stopped
 `public virtual void `[`Tick`](#classUNRealLifeTimelineManager_1a28e255d79d9a7ddc11d2a686eba28a8e)`(float DeltaTime)` | This override methods allows to tick [UNTimelineManagerBaseDecorator::TimerTick()](#classNTimelineManagerBase_1af842046499d2023a90ed2d46d0424865) and to increment times vars.